Study and Training loans are provided by the Australian government including HELP loans

 (note: this example does not include other tax obligations)

 You can check your current balance and make voluntary repayments anytime through ATO online services.
-However, if you have an outstanding debt or your income exceeds the threshold, you will still be required to make a compulsory repayment.
+However, if you have an outstanding debt or your income exceeds the threshold, you will still need to make a compulsory repayment.

-Repayments to the ATO can be made via BPAY, credit card, or through salary packaging with your employer.
-Once the ATO receives and processes these payments, they will be applied to decrease the loan amount.
+You can make repayments to the ATO via BPAY, credit card, or through salary packaging with your employer.
+Once the ATO receives and processes these payments, they apply them to decrease your loan amount.

 *Repayment income encompasses your taxable income, reportable fringe benefits, reportable super contributions, net investment losses (including rental losses), and any exempt foreign employment income.
 Note that this does not include any assessable amounts released from the first home super saver scheme.